felixpitterling/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Homework

-- [] Watch ECS Security by Ashish
+- [x] Watch ECS Security by Ashish
+  - Check the notes at the bottom for evidence

 - [x] Watch Fargate Technical Questions with Maish
-  - I watched the week 7 live class as well as the interview with Maish
+  - I watched the week 6 & 7 live classes as well as the interview with Maish

 - [x] Provision ECS Cluster
   - I provisioned the ECS Cluster with the command: